wimb0/home-assistant-quality-checker/README.md

 The configured model is set to a paid model and requires billing to be enabled.
 Add `--free` to the command line to use a free model.
 Quality will be lower.

+## --single-rule

+Only run a single rule.
+This is useful for testing and debugging.

 ## --force-update

 By default it will not generate reports that are already generated.
 Set `--force-update` to force the generation of reports.